May 18, 2026 By Liz Hunt

 Business development stage

-Cash flow stability may be uncertain during development, which makes financial planning more important than projected revenue.
-Founders must assess realistic startup costs, timing of incoming revenue, and how long the business can operate before becoming self-sustaining.
-At the same time, leadership demands are often intense because decision-making is highly centralized.
+It’s normal for cash flow to become less stable during development, which makes financial planning more important than projected revenue.
+You must assess realistic startup costs, the timing of your investments, and how long the business may operate before it becomes self-sustaining.

-Founders typically serve as strategists, operators, and financial planners all at once.
+During this stage, you’ll likely serve as the strategist, operator, and financial planner at the same time, which makes your time an even more valuable resource.
 This concentration of responsibility sometimes creates early bottlenecks, especially when evaluating vendors, selecting software systems, or managing growing amounts of information across disconnected tools.
 Choosing systems that are capable of scaling with the business may help prevent early tech debt and costly restructuring later.

 The primary challenge of the development stage is turning possibility into proof.
-Securing funding is still difficult, but so is demonstrating that the idea solves a real problem in a viable market.
+Securing funding is still difficult but so is demonstrating that the idea solves a real problem in a viable market.
 Many entrepreneurs benefit from guidance at this stage, including support from organizations like Small Business Development Centers, consultation with professionals, or exploring financing options such as loans backed by the U.S. Small Business Administration.
-Lenders like SmartBiz Bank® may also help founders understand lender expectations and loan readiness.

 Startup phase

-The mid-growth stage is when a business moves beyond early survival and begins expanding operations in a meaningful way.
-Revenue is increasing, the customer base is growing, and the organization is no longer small enough to run on informal communication or founder-driven decision-making.
-This phase is often misunderstood as a smooth transition, but in reality, it is where many companies experience the greatest internal friction.
+Ideally, the mid-growth stage is when a business moves beyond surviving and begins expanding operations in a meaningful way to scale.
+Revenue starts increasing, the customer base begins to grow, and the organization is no longer small enough to operate with only a founder making all the decisions.
+This phase may be misunderstood as a smooth transition, but it’s actually when many companies start to experience the most internal friction they’ve dealt with.

 Operational complexity rises quickly as new employees, departments, and markets are added.
 Leadership demands intensify because founders must shift from doing the work themselves to managing people, performance, and long-term strategy.
 Although revenue may be climbing, cash flow does not always stabilize immediately, especially when growth requires significant reinvestment.